 If high ceilings and open plan living are your thing, this example is definitely one for you.
 The amount of light that the space receives from the floor to ceiling (and beyond) windows is truly impressive, helping to create a very open and airy space.
-Although grand in scale, this contemporary living room design has been reined in, with only 3 main colours used throughout.
+Although grand in scale, this contemporary living room design has been reined in, with only 3 main colours used in the overall colour scheme.

 The only other colours used in this design are within the extra long silver grey curtains, grey kitchen cupboards and bluey grey chair.
-This living room design is a far more subtle way of using blue and grey in harmony together, but still uses these colours to fine effect.
+This blue living room is a far more subtle way of using blue and grey in harmony together, but it still uses these colours to fine effect.